WakiMak/trentent.github.io-forked/_posts/2015-12-04-appv5-sequencing-an-application-that-has-com-applications.md

 </div>

 <div style="clear: both; text-align: left;">
-  I can see under the &#8216;Identity&#8217; tab that it is configured for &#8216;This user:&#8217;. Â I then checked the MSI install on the XenApp Test server and looked at the Identity tab:
+  I can see under the 'Identity' tab that it is configured for 'This user:'. Â I then checked the MSI install on the & Test server and looked at the Identity tab:
 </div>

 <div style="clear: both; text-align: left;">